paraswap/paraswap-sdk/docs/md/README.md

 There are multiple ways to use ParaSwap SDK, ranging from a simple construct-and-use approach to a fully composable _bring what you need_ approach which allows for advanced tree-shaking and minimizes bundle size.

+You can see some examples in [/src/examples](src/examples) directory.

 ### Simple SDK

-Can be created by providing `chainId` and either `axios` or `window.fetch` (or alternative `fetch` implementation), and an optional `version` (`'5'` or `'6.1'`) parameter that corresponds to the API version SDK will be making requests to.
+Can be created by providing `chainId` and either `axios` or `window.fetch` (or alternative `fetch` implementation), and an optional `version` (`'5'` or `'6.2'`) parameter that corresponds to the API version SDK will be making requests to.
 The resulting SDK will be able to use all methods that query the API.

 ```ts
   import { constructSimpleSDK } from '@paraswap/sdk';